rush300/obsidian-notes/Test main/OWASP - Web Security Academy Series/08. File Upload Vulnerabilities/Lab04 - Web shell upload via extension blacklist bypass.md

-Target Goal - Exploit the file upload vulnerability to exfiltrate the contents of the file /home/carlos/secret
+Target Goal - Bypass blacklist defense and upload a PHP web shell to exfitrate the contents of the file /home/carlos/secret

 Creds - wiener:peter

 Analysis:

+Google search for .thaccess file
+Add AddType application/x-httpd-php .test to .htaccess Upload file with .test extension and payload

 ```python
 import requests